Longwood Car Accident Lawyer

 How Do Head-On Crashes Happen?

-While not as common as rear-end crashes, head-on car accidents do happen frequently in Florida.
+While not as common as rear-end crashes, head-on car accidents do happen frequently in Longwood and Orlando, FL.
 Because of the extreme forces of two cars slamming into each other from opposite directions, this type of collision often results in severe or fatal injuries.
-The reasons why include some of the most common causes of car accidents, including:
+Some of the causes of head-on crashes include:

 - Distracted driving